masteringmodernpayments/book/subscriptions.md

 Speaking of cutting them off, you really shouldn't automatically cancel anyone's account without a manual review process.
 Charges fail sometimes and it's nobody's fault, which is why Stripe automatically retries for you for a configurable number of days.
 After that's up and the charge finally fails, send yourself an email and follow up with the customer, either by email or over the phone.

-There's one more aspect to dunning, and that's following up on cancelled accounts.
+There's one more aspect to dunning: following up on cancelled accounts.
 If a high value customer decides to cancel, give them a call and ask if there's anything you can do to change their mind.
 It's worth a shot, and most of the time you can work something out.